 Personal services businesses and operations, including, but not limited to, hair salons and barbershops, nail salons, tattoo parlors, tanning parlors, estheticians and massage therapists may reopen subject to all of the requirements of their professional or facility licensing, the requirements and recommendations of the Phase III guidelines for personal services and regulations set forth by the Rhode Island Department of Health.

 Business owners are encouraged to make masks available to their patrons.

 Can my retail small business remain open?

-Business owners are also encouraged to visit Commerce RI’s COVID-19 website for additional information here.
+Business owners are also encouraged to make masks available to their patrons and to visit Commerce RI's COVID-19 website for additional information here.

 For general information about COVID-19, you may visit the CDC’s page.

 For Rhode Island-specific information visit the Rhode Island Department of Health’s COVID-19 website.

 For more information, call to connect to the Mayor’s Center for City Services by dialing 3-1-1, visiting www.PVD311.com, or download the PVD311 mobile app on your smartphone for 24/7 access.